 The national bodies are working to clarify expectations about mortality review in mental health and community services in general.
 In the meantime, please use the above description of SMI.
 You can also review the care provided to patients with other significant mental health issues such as those mentioned above, where this can be done proportionately and effectively.

-The NQB specifies that all inpatient, outpatient and community patient deaths of people with learning disabilities, autism or both, should be reviewed in order that learning from these deaths can contribute to service improvements.
+The NQB guidance specifies that all inpatient, outpatient and community patient deaths of people with learning disabilities, autism or both should be reviewed to learn from them and thereby contribute to service improvements.

 The Learning Disabilities Mortality Review (LeDeR) programme, commissioned by HQIP, has an established and well-tested methodology for reviewing the deaths of people with learning disabilities, autism or both.

 Trusts should notify all deaths of people with learning disabilities, autism or both to the LeDeR programme.